EleutherAI/project-menu/README.md

 Eleuther AI's projects are on the [board](https://github.com/EleutherAI/project-menu/projects/1).

-These are for projects that Eleuther developers could work on. **Please do not file issues for questions about how to get GPT-Neo to work on huggingface**
+These are for projects that Eleuther developers could work on. **Please do not file issues for questions about how to get GPT-Neo to work on huggingface**.
+See the [Eleuther AI FAQ](https://www.eleuther.ai/faq/)

 Please [open an issue](https://github.com/EleutherAI/project-menu/issues/new?assignees=&labels=seed&template=project.md) if you have an idea for a project, no matter how vague.